SaraMWillis/example-docs/docs/registration_and_access/group_management/index.md

 ## Research Groups

-If you are a faculty member who has [registered for an HPC account](/registration_and_access/account_creation), a research group with your UArizona NetID name has automatically been created for you.
-This group has [an allocation of CPU hours](/running_jobs/allocations) associated with it as well as [communal storage for your data](/storage_and_transfers/storage/hpc_storage).
+If you are a faculty member who has [registered for an HPC account](../account_creation), a research group named after your UArizona NetID has been automatically created for you.
+This group has [an allocation of CPU hours](../../resources/allocations) associated with it as well as [communal storage for your data](../../storage_and_transfers/storage/hpc_storage).

 ### Adding Members